 RSVP anticipates naming at least six winners at the end of the competition.

 Notification will take place by email not later than February 15, 2019.
 The winner will have until March 1, 2019 to accept or decline the award.

 All decisions are final.
 Unsuccessful applicants may choose to revise and resubmit their applications in future competitions.

 Awards are made directly to individuals but may be paid, upon instruction from an awardee, through the awardee’s employing institution.
 Indirect costs are not permitted.

 Awardees must submit a narrative report at the end of the grant period.
+This report may be published on the RSVP website.
 All publications resulting from fellowship support must include the following acknowledgement: “This publication received support of a Curran Fellowship awarded by the Research Society for Victorian Periodicals and funded from the bequest of the Eileen Curran estate.”

-All previous winners of a Curran Fellowship are listed below.
-Click on the highlighted names to read their reports about the progress of the research undertaken with Curran funds.
+Click on the highlighted names to read reports about the progress of research projects undertaken with Curran Fellowship funds.
 These reports give a fascinating look at some of the exciting developments in the field today.

 - 2015: Dennis Denisoff (Ryerson); Brian Maidment (LJMU); Rebecca Rainof (CUA); Gary Simons (USF); Elizabeth Tilley (Galway)

 - 2014: Tara Puri (Warwick); Emma Goldsmith (Northwestern); Bradley Cesario (Texas A&M); Kirstie Blair (Stirling); Troy Bassett (Indiana)